Water Restrictions Fighting Fund Voluntary Special Levy - Contribute Today!

 The recommended levy levels are as follows, however, feel free to contribute more if your circumstances allow:

 Operators of single sites - Voluntary Levy

 Please note all funds paid into the Water Restrictions Fighting Fund will be separately accounted for and will only be used for drought response measures as directed by the board.

 The Australian Car Wash Association is not a registered charitable organisation for the purpose of tax-deductible status.

 All payments are GST inclusive and a Tax Invoice will be provided.

 For the first time since the millennial drought in the early 2000s, the car wash industry is facing the financial impact of water restrictions on our businesses.

 The car wash industry is a comparatively small user of precious water supplies.
 However, we are highly visible and because of this, our industry is often singled out for severe treatment.

-Even now, Sydney Water has imposed harsh Level 1 Restrictions on Sydney car wash sites.
-Still more concerning is the Authority’s future consideration of restricting the volume of fresh water used for an automatic wash down to as low as 40 litres per car!
+Even now, Sydney Water has imposed harsh Level 2 Restrictions on Sydney car wash sites.
+Still more concerning is that there has been consideration of restricting the volume of fresh water used for an automatic wash down to as low as 40 litres per car!